-Additionally, Key Element 3 of the Nonpoint Source Policy explicitly requires a specific time schedule be included when water quality requirements are not immediately effective.
+Additionally, Key Element 3 of the Nonpoint Source Policy explicitly requires a specific time schedule to be included when water quality requirements are not immediately effective.
 The purpose of establishing a specific time schedule is to assure that water quality objectives are met by a date certain.
 As written (and regardless of whether the source of discharge is from an existing manure retention pond or some other dairy manure discharge location), the indeterminate allowance for an extension to the time schedule is impermissibly vague and not specific.
 Purporting to limit the overall compliance deadline to 16 years, but simultaneously providing, without limitation, that any of its compliance dates may be extended if the discharger provides evidence that meeting the compliance date is technically or economically infeasible, is effectively no deadline at all.
 While a regional water board may amend a revised time schedule or adopt a compliance schedule in an enforcement order, the 2013 Dairy General WDRs’ inclusion of the broad extension opportunity in the time schedule without specifying the maximum duration of the allowable time extension is the sort of open-endedness rejected in Monterey Coastkeeper v.
 State Water Resources Control Board (2018) 28 Cal.App.5th 342.